A Way Abroad Logo

 write for us!

 Brussels is the European Capital of the continent.
 It is as international as it can get in Europe.
-Even the country itself has 3 official languages (Flemish - a dutch dialect, French and German) and being the EU capital, English is also spoken everywhere in the city.
+Even the country itself has 3 official languages (Flemish - a dutch dialect, French, and German) and being the EU capital, English is also spoken everywhere in the city.

-Now getting to the capital: Brussels, situated in Flanders (Dutch) but part of Wallonia (French).
-Also split.
 The city is divided into 19 districts (known as communes).
-And remember this split, because when you will move here you will see that each commune has different rules for… well, everything.
+And remember this split, because when you move here you will see that each commune has different rules for… well, everything.
 From how we recycle our garbage, to parking rules, and to, of course, expats registration and living rules.

 Now they don't differ a lot, but you will need to research your specific commune, since there is no general rule for Brussels as a city.